envoyproxy/gateway/docs/latest/design/client-traffic-policy.md

 ## Overview

-This design introduces the `ClientTrafficPolicy` API allowing system administrators to configure behavior for how the Envoy Proxy server behaves with downstream clients.
+This design document introduces the `ClientTrafficPolicy` API allowing system administrators to configure the behavior for how the Envoy Proxy server behaves with downstream clients.

 ## Goals
 * Add an API definition to hold settings for configuring behavior of the connection between the downstream